jchultarsky101/pcli/README.md

 ## <a id="about-tenants"></a>A word about tenants

-Physna is a multi-tenant system.
-As such, each client organization receives their own environment.
+Physna is a multi-tenant system, meaning each client organization is assigned its own environment.
-For example, if your company is MyCompany, LLC, you may receive an environment and your customer-facing web site may be at https://mycompany.physna.com.
-Here the identifier "mycompany" is your tenant ID.
+For example, if your company is MyCompany, LLC, you might receive an environment where your customer-facing website is located at [https://mycompany.physna.com](https://mycompany.physna.com).
+In this case, the identifier mycompany is your tenant ID.

-The tenant ID is a critical bit of information, which will be required from you almost every time you execute the CLI.
-If you are unsure what your tenant ID is, please contact your Physna representative.
+The tenant ID is a crucial piece of information and is required for nearly every CLI command you run.
+If you’re unsure what your tenant ID is, please contact your Physna representative.

-Note: If you specify a tenant that is unknown (not in the configuration file), the error message will list all currently configured tenants
+**Note:** If you specify an unknown tenant (i.e., one not present in the configuration file), the error message will list all currently configured tenants.

 # <a id="configuration"></a>Configuration

-The tool uses a single configuration file.
-The location for this file is your home directory and the file name is ~/.pcli.conf.
+The tool uses a single configuration file located in your home directory, named ~/.pcli.conf.

-Here is an example of the contents of .pcli.conf:
+Below is an example of the contents of .pcli.conf:

 ~~~
 base_path: https://api.physna.com